Hydrocodone, pseudoephedrine, and guaifenesin (Oral)

 - Heart disease (eg, coronary artery disease), severe or

-- Problems with passing urine—Should not be used in patients with these conditions.
+- Stomach or bowel problems (eg, paralytic ileus), known or suspected—Should not be used in patients with these conditions.

 - Kidney disease, severe or

 - Liver disease, severe—Use with caution.
 The effects may be increased because of slower removal of the medicine from the body.

 Take hydrocodone, pseudoephedrine, and guaifenesin only as directed by your doctor.
 Do not take more of it, do not take it more often, and do not take it for a longer time than your doctor ordered.
 If too much of hydrocodone, pseudoephedrine, and guaifenesin is taken for a long time, it may become habit-forming (causing mental or physical dependence) or cause an overdose.

 Hydrocodone, pseudoephedrine, and guaifenesin should come with a Medication Guide.
 Read and follow the instructions carefully.
 Ask your doctor if you have any questions.